 Check the ears weekly and clean as needed with a solution recommended by your veterinarian.
 If they smell bad or are filled with a waxy material resembling coffee grounds, the dog may have an infection or mite infestation, so take them to a veterinarian.

 Trim nails once or twice a month.
 If you can hear them clicking on the floor, they're too long.
 Short, neatly trimmed nails keep the feet in good condition.
 If the nails get too long, the toes can become spread out, reducing the support provided by the foot and making it more likely that stickers and small stones will get stuck in the foot.

 Don't forget dental hygiene.
-Brush his teeth at least two or three times a week to prevent tartar buildup and periodontal disease, daily for best results.
+Brush their teeth at least two or three times a week to prevent tartar buildup and periodontal disease, daily for best results.

-Begin getting your Bullmastiff used to being brushed and examined when he's a puppy.
-Handle his paws frequently — dogs are touchy about their feet — and look inside his mouth and ears.
-Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when he's an adult.
+Begin getting your Bullmastiff used to being brushed and examined when they're a puppy.
+Handle their paws frequently--dogs are touchy about their feet--and look inside their mouth and ears.
+Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when they're an adult.

 Bullmastiffs are patient with and protective of children, but because they're so large, they can accidentally knock over or step on a toddler.
 If you have children, take their age and size into consideration when deciding whether to get a Bullmastiff.

 Always teach children how to approach and touch dogs, and always supervise any interactions between dogs and young children to prevent any ear biting or tail pulling on the part of either party.